 The Holy Bible : New Revised Standard Version.
 Nashville: Thomas Nelson Publishers, 1989.

 Grants permission to quote up to 500 verses provided a whole book is not quoted and the quotations do not comprises more than 50% of the derivative work.
-Total quotations so far: 1.
 Requires the verbatim copyright statement

 “The Scripture quotations contained herein are from the New Revised Standard Version Bible, Copyright © 1989, Division of Christian Education of the National Council of the Churches of Christ in the U.S.A., and are used by permission.
 All rights reserved.”

-Although it is not the case that all scriptures on this site are from the RSVB, as suggested by the notice above, however the default permission to cite from that work requires the text as shown.
+Note: although not all scriptures on this site are from the NRSV, as suggested by the above statement, the default permission to cite from the NRSV requires the text to be quoted verbatim as shown above.

 World English Bible.
 Rainbow Missions Inc. 10 April 2005.